tagnja/blog/source/_posts/java-deep-concurrency.md

 ## Conclusion

-In multi-threads programming, we may simultaneously access shared resources in multiple threads that may cause unpredicted results or corrupted values.
+In multi-threads programming, allows multiple threads simultaneously access shared resources that may cause unpredicted results or corrupted values.
 For **thread-safe**, we need to consider two factors: thread interference and memory consistency errors.

 **Thread interference** can be solved by atomic access (common using exclusive locks). **Memory consistency errors** can be solved by establishing a happens-before relationship (that between reads and writes the same variable).